AlexiaScheffer/loggibud/README.md

 last-mile step of the supply chain.
 Worldwide, metropolitan areas like Rio de Janeiro witness the delivery of tens or even hundreds of thousands of parcels and mail.
 Deliveries on those areas are unexpectedly very unevenly distributed.
-Rich and densily populated areas drive most of the deliveries.
+Rich and densely populated areas drive most of the deliveries.
-Besides economic factors, our data also do consider the geography of the represented locations and real street travel distances, as the reality of complex cities is not well modelled by euclidian distances.
+Besides, economic factors, our data also do consider the geography of the represented locations and real street travel distances, as the reality of complex cities is not well modelled by euclidean distances.

 On our first version, We provide 90 train instances and 30 evaluation instances for the end-to-end problem on Rio de Janeiro (RJ), Brasília (DF) and Belém (PA).